 Training in the protection of human subjects in research is required for all university members (i.e., faculty, students, researchers, and staff), and collaborators, who will directly interact with research participants or have access to identifiable private information.
 Training in human subjects protections must be completed, and the completion report obtained, prior to seeking review and approval from the IRB to conduct research.
-In addition, it is required that all personnel actively engaged in human subjects research maintain current training by completing a refresher course every three years.
+In addition, it is required that all personnel actively engaged in human subjects research maintain current training by completing the course every three years.
 Training is available, and must be completed, online through the Collaborative Institutional Training Initiative (CITI) Program.

 - To complete online training, users need to register at the CITI Program site and affiliate with the University of Delaware.
 Several training courses are available under the UD affiliation.
 Training in the responsible conduct of research (RCR) DOES NOT fulfill the training requirement to perform human subjects research.
-Once registered in CITI Program, researchers must select the appropriate ‘learner group’ depending on the scope of the research activities they will be involved with; (1) Human Subjects Protections - Biomedical Focus- All Researchers; (2) Human Subjects Protections - Social-Behavioral-Educational Focus - All Researchers; (3) Human Subjects Protections - Annual Certification (only to be completed if yearly certification requirement); (4) Human Subjects Protections for IRB Members (IRB Members) ; and (5) Human Subjects Protections - Non-UD Researchers (non UD-collaborators)
+Once registered in CITI Program, researchers must select the appropriate ‘learner group’ depending on the scope of the research activities they will be involved with; (1) Human Subjects Protections - Biomedical Focus- All Researchers; (2) Human Subjects Protections - Social-Behavioral-Educational Focus - All Researchers; (3) Human Subjects Protections - Annual Certification (only to be completed if yearly certification requirement applies); (4) Human Subjects Protections for IRB Members (IRB Members) ; and (5) Human Subjects Protections - Non-UD Researchers (non UD-collaborators)

 - Once a learner group is selected a list of all the required training modules will populate and need to be completed.
 The program is available online 24/7, users may stop at any time and return to where they left off, at their convenience and as many times as needed, until the training is finished.